wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/database-output.rst

     </database_output>

 .. note::

    To use this output feature, Wazuh must be compiled with the database type that is to be used.
-Read :ref:`this article <manual_database_output>` to learn about how to install and enable it.
+Read :ref:`this article <configuring_database_output>` to learn about how to install and enable it.

 MySQL and PostgreSQL database output is supported.
 The following options below are available to configure it: